An mRNA-based Expression of IgA Monoclonal Antibodies to Prevent Bacterial Infections

 The Future of mRNA-Encoded Antibodies in Disease Prevention and Treatment

-Sal4 is an IgA monoclonal antibody recognizing the O5- antigen of Salmonella Typhimurium's lipopolysaccharide, which effectively reduces the bacteria's intestinal invasion.
-CAM003 is an IgG1 binding to a component of the biofilm of Pseudomonas aeruginosa, and its protective effects have been demonstrated in various animal models.
-The researchers encoded the heavy chain, light chain, and J chain of Sal4 and CAM003 into human IgA2 (IgA2 mRNA) or IgA1 (IgA1 mRNA), respectively.
+An IgA monoclonal antibody recognizing the O-5 antigen of Salmonella typhimurium's lipopolysaccharide has been reported to effectively reduce the bacteria's intestinal invasion.
+An IgG1 binding to a component of the biofilm of Pseudomonas aeruginosa has also been reported, and its protective effects have been demonstrated in various animal models.
+The researchers encoded the heavy chain, light chain, and J chain of these antibodies into human IgA2 (IgA2 mRNA) or IgA1 (IgA1 mRNA), respectively.
 They then compared these with rIgA, both in vivo and in vitro, to evaluate the potential of mRNA platforms to produce potent and protective monoclonal antibodies in mucosal secretions.
-The study revealed that, compared to rIgA, the mRNA-produced IgA showed a significantly prolonged serum half-life and a more natural glycosylation spectrum.
-Importantly, mRNA encoding IgA specific for Salmonella Typhimurium significantly inhibited intestinal invasion by bacteria.
-Similarly, mRNA encoding IgA targeted for Pseudomonas aeruginosa provided successful protection against lung infections.
+These studies revealed that, compared to rIgA, the mRNA-produced IgA showed a significantly prolonged serum half-life and a more natural glycosylation spectrum.
+Importantly, mRNA encoding IgA specific for Salmonella typhimurium significantly inhibits intestinal invasion by bacteria.
+Similarly, mRNA encoding IgA targeted for Pseudomonas aeruginosa provides successful protection against lung infections.

-At Creative Biolabs, we are not just a team, but a synergetic assembly of seasoned experts committed to offering a wide-array of non-IgG antibody development services to our global clientele.
-Moreover, we don't just meet your unique needs, we decipher them.
-We do this by extending an extensive range of IgA antibodies stemming from diverse species such as humans, rats, mice, and bovine for sundry objectives.
+At Creative Biolabs, we are not just a team, but a synergetic assembly of seasoned experts committed to offering a wide array of non-IgG antibody development services to our global clientele.
+Moreover, we don't just meet your unique needs, we decipher them by extending an extensive range of IgA antibodies stemming from diverse species such as humans, rats, mice, and bovine for sundry objectives.
 For any additional details aligned with your requirements, feel free to connect with us.

 Reference